-During 2009-10, all funds in the QTC Cash Fund were transferred to an at call facility with a commercial bank.
+All funds are deposited into an at call facility with a commercial bank.
 For the purposes of the Statement of Financial Position and the Statement of Cash Flows, cash assets include all cash and cheques receipted but not banked at 30 June.